jakelongo/GMOPST14/README.md

 Example programs for research related to GMOPST14 presented at AsiaCrypt 2014 (https://eprint.iacr.org/2014/357)

-As a general note, these programs are just example code for the S_{c} simulator and the cross-correlation distinguisher.
+As a general note, these programs are just example code for the S<sub>c</sub>
+simulator and the cross-correlation distinguisher.
 They are not in any way resilient to undefined inputs -- they will crash!

 The code should compile in windows, osx and linux (although it has only been tested on a windows machine).
 Compiling on linux and osx should